crescentheaded/crescentheaded/README.md

 ## — whose talking?
 *my* talking. i’ve never been good at maintaining carbon-based living form, but it seems like **interacting with technology brings me *genuine* joy**.

-so for as long as i live, i’m interested in having quality time with technological pieces, which results in me wanting to know how **to make computers serve me exactly as i wish**.

 ## — ok, so what are you doing exactly?